I: The Crisis and The Royal Mission

 25. The Selection of Texts for Moral Utility

 Crucially, every single book that Alfred chose for translation possessed a clear and immediate moral, spiritual, or practical legal application.
-Consequently, this unwavering focus on utility underscored Alfred’s fundamental belief that true wisdom must always be practical and must ultimately serve the public good, not merely esoteric scholarly interest.
-Therefore, the collection of texts—spanning theology, history, philosophy, and law—was carefully curated to provide the intellectual tools necessary for reconstructing a sound, functioning Christian society.
+Consequently, this unwavering focus on utility underscored Alfred’s fundamental belief.
+He believed that true wisdom must always be practical.
+It must ultimately serve the public good and not merely esoteric scholarly interest.
+Therefore, the collection of texts covered theology, history, philosophy, and law.
+It was curated to provide intellectual tools.
+These tools were necessary for reconstructing a sound, functioning Christian society.
 Furthermore, this utility-driven approach contrasts sharply with the purely aesthetic choices sometimes made in later literary periods.
-Moreover, by prioritizing texts that offered ethical guidance and administrative instruction, Alfred cemented his position as a ruler deeply concerned with the moral education of all his subjects.
+Moreover, Alfred prioritized texts that offered ethical guidance and administrative instruction.
+This cemented his position as a ruler deeply concerned with the moral education of all his subjects.
 Thus, his entire program was built upon the principle of wisdom as a direct public service.

 III: Language, Style, and Literary Process